Research

 Most people hear "AI brand research" and assume we mean SEO research with a new coat of paint.
 We don't.

 Research in Trakkr is sampling.
-We take the questions your buyers are actually asking AI, ask those questions to the real models on your behalf, and capture exactly what comes back: which brands get recommended, in what order, with which sources cited.
+We take the kinds of questions your buyers ask AI, ask those questions to the real models on your behalf, and capture exactly what comes back: which brands get recommended, in what order, with which sources cited.
 The output isn't a keyword report.
 It's a snapshot of how AI talks about your category right now, with you in it (or not).

 That distinction matters because the old playbook breaks down here.
-Typing a few queries into ChatGPT yourself is not research, it's anecdote.
+Typing a few queries into ChatGPT yourself isn't research, it's anecdote.
 The model gives different answers on different days, in different sessions, with different phrasings.
-You need volume to see the pattern, and you need that pattern across all the models your buyers use, not just the one you happened to open.
-That's what a Research run does in five minutes.
+You need volume to see the pattern, and you need it across the models your buyers actually use, not just the one you happened to open.
+That's what a Research run does in about five minutes.

 Research is not SEO research